The 2025 State of Budget Allocation in Retail Media

 “When asked about factors that could lead to reduced investment in retail media, it’s unsurprising that challenges like ‘difficulty proving investment incrementality,’ ‘lower ROI compared to other channels,’ and ‘analytical limitations’ are prominent.
 This echoes the common concerns voiced at retail media conferences worldwide—how can ROI be accurately demonstrated, and do our tools effectively showcase these results?”

 Marketers continue to grapple with the fundamental question: how can they confidently allocate budgets when measuring effectiveness remains so difficult?
 This uncertainty has driven many brands to explore new solutions, including AI-powered analytics and deeper partnerships with retail media providers that offer more sophisticated attribution tools.
+According to NIQ 2024, 97% of advertisers without real-time retail media performance data say real-time reporting would prompt them to increase investment—making faster, clearer measurement a direct allocation lever.

-Budget trends: Where marketers plan to invest
+Where are marketers planning to invest retail media budgets?

 Retail media budgets continue to grow, with spend diversifying across various ad formats and platforms.
 According to our report, sponsored products/brands ads and other on-site placements remain top priorities for marketers, while emerging channels like social commerce are gaining traction.